john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 1. Scan the maze in any order, looking for dead ends.
 2. Fill in each dead end, and any dead-end passages attached to them.
 3. What you will get is a maze with only solution tiles.
-4. Use a different solver (ShortestPaths) to build a solution path.
+4. Use a different solver to build a solution path.

 ###### Results